-When a Chromebook starts up, it updates itself automatically, so it has the latest and greatest version of the Chrome operating system without you having to think about it.
+When a Chromebook starts up, it should update itself automatically, so it has the latest and greatest version of the Chrome operating system without you having to think about it.
 No need for time-consuming installs, updates, or re-imaging.
+Please be sure to Shut Down and/or Restart your assigned district Chromebook regularly so it can apply the latest updates.